-Dracula 2000, also known internationally as Dracula 2001, is a 2000 American horror feature film written and directed by Patrick Lussier (Drive Angry; My Bloody Valentine 3D; Dracula II and III) from a screenplay by Joel Soisson.
+Dracula 2000, also known internationally as Dracula 2001, is a 2000 American horror feature film written and directed by Patrick Lussier (Drive Angry; My Bloody Valentine 3D; Dracula II and III) from a screenplay written by Joel Soisson.
 The promotional title was Wes Craven Presents: Dracula 2000 as he was a co-executive producer.

 Composer Marco Beltrami and a slew of nu-metal bands provided the soundtrack.

-The Miramax film was a critical and commercial disappointment – it cost a whopping $54 million but took just $47 million theatrically.
+The Miramax film was a critical and commercial disappointment – it apparently cost a whopping $54 million but took just $47 million theatrically.
 On its initial video release, it grossed an additional $32 million in the US and Canada alone so two direct-to-video sequels were produced.

 Matthew Van Helsing (Christopher Plummer), the alleged descendant of the famed 19th century Dutch medical doctor, Abraham Van Helsing, owns an antique shop in London in 2000.